chrsm/arpy/README.md

 ### Installation

-`go install bits.chrsm.org/arpy/cmd/arpy@latest`
+If you have Go installed: `go install bits.chrsm.org/arpy/cmd/arpy@latest`

-... will eventually work when i fix the redir

-just clone & build for now
+Otherwise, you can download [a release](https://github.com/chrsm/arpy/releases).

 ### Usage